python/cpython/Doc/c-api/unicode.rst

 constructor.

-Setting encoding to ``NULL`` causes the default encoding to be used which is ASCII.
+Setting encoding to ``NULL`` causes the default encoding to be used which is UTF-8.
 The file system calls should use :c:func:`PyUnicode_FSConverter` for encoding file names.
 This uses the variable :c:data:`Py_FileSystemDefaultEncoding` internally.
 This variable should be treated as read-only: on some systems, it will be a